Top 10 Strangest Borders In The World Today

 Photo: Limitzero

-The first cross-border zip line in the world is located in Sanlúcar de Guadiana in Spain.
-Limite Zero connects Sanlúcar de Guadiana, Spain and Alcoutim, Portugal.
-It crosses the Guadiana River at 50 feet above sea level.
+The world's first cross-border zip line is located in Sanlcar de Guadiana, Spain.
+Limite Zero runs between Sanlcar de Guadiana in Spain and Alcoutim in Portugal.
+It spans the Guadiana River at a height of 50 feet above sea level.

-This brilliant experience is not only about getting from one country to another in less than one minute, it is also a form of time travel.
-The time zones of Spain and Portugal are different.
-If you start your journey on the coast of Spain at 4 pm, you will arrive in Portugal at 3 pm.
-This is a unique experience of crossing the border without queuing or passport controls.
+This amazing experience involves not only traveling from one country to another in less than one minute, but also time travel.
+Spain and Portugal have different time zones.
+If you leave the coast of Spain at 4 p.m., you will arrive in Portugal at 3 p.m.
+This is a one-of-a-kind border crossing experience, with no lines or passport checks.

-You can observe beautiful landscapes during your trip on the zip line.
-There is no need to be trained to complete the journey as all instructions are provided on site.
-There will be people to help you at both the departure and arrival platform, so all you have to do is listen to the instructions and enjoy your adventure.
+During your zip line ride, you can see beautiful scenery.
+To complete the journey, no training is required because all instructions are provided on-site.
+There will be people to assist you at both the departure and arrival platforms, so all you have to do is follow the instructions and have fun.

-The operating season is approximately from late March to early December.
-July to mid-September are the busiest months when they operate daily.
-During this time, it is advised to book in advance.
-During the rest of the months, the zip line is closed on Mondays and Tuesdays.
+The operating season runs from late March to early December.
+When they operate on a daily basis, the months of July to mid-September are the busiest.
+It is best to book ahead of time during this time.
+The zip line is closed on Mondays and Tuesdays during the rest of the year.

 12. Poland/ Ukraine Border